HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 A: Without the laser range-finder, the Mark IV scope is useless because it requires measuring the target, putting the rifle down, turning on your flashlight to use your Mildot Master and then picking up the rifle again to try to find the target.
 An Aguilar System shooter could have gotten that shot off in five seconds without ever having to put his rifle down.

 Laser range-finders have become de rigueur among professional snipers, but that is only because Iraqi tanks were all destroyed in the first few days of both Gulf Wars.
 I remind them that Saddam Hussein was a military moron.
-There is no evidence that the Chinese or the Iranians are led by idiots, however, and U.S. snipers must assume that, in the event of war with either country, there will be FLIR-equipped enemy tanks on the battlefield throughout at least the first half of the war.
+There is no evidence that the Chinese or the Iranians are led by idiots, however, and U.S. snipers must assume that, in the event of war with either country, there will be night-vision-equipped enemy tanks on the battlefield throughout at least the first half of the war.
 (Hezbollah fought the Israelis for a month and never lost the ability to launch anti-tank missiles in the dark.)
 If a sniper turns on his laser range-finder in the presense of such weapons, he isn’t going to get to see the second half of the war.

 Q: I lead a peasant army in an impoverished third-world country.
 I cannot afford laser rangefinders or even new rifles.
 (I buy mismatched secondhand deer rifles at American gun shows.)
 My troops cannot speak English or evaluate even simple mathematical formulas.
 None of them know how long a yard is.
 For that matter, most of them are a bit hazy on how long a meter is.
 Can the Aguilar System help me train them?